cypht-org/cypht/docker/DOCKERHUB-README.md

 * All Cypht mods and configuration options can be set via environment variables
 * Automatic database setup (if configured to use database)

+It recommended that you choose a specific version number tag instead of using 'latest' since 'latest' may represent master which may not be stable.

 ## Example docker-compose

 See example file here: